orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### How do I receive testnet funds ('FAKEUSD')?

-To receive testnet funds ('FAKEUSD'), simply fill out our [whitelist form](https://url.prepo.io/whitelist-dapp).
+To receive testnet funds ('FAKEUSD'), simply fill out [this form](https://url.prepo.io/whitelist-dapp).

 Once you've filled out the form, your testnet funds will be sent within a minute.